Steady-state bifurcations for three-cell networks with asymmetric inputs: Case study: three-cell networks with one, two or six asymmetric inputs

-\begin{rem} Among the three-cell networks in Table~\ref{tab:val13cell}, Tables~\ref{tab:C3L0RI1.tex}-\ref{tab:C2L3.tex} and Figure~\ref{fig:rep_min}, presented in Theorem~\ref{thm:classification}, taking a coupled cell system $f^N$ where $f$ is generic and the corresponding Jacobian $J^N_f$ at the origin, we have that: \\ (i) $J^N_f$ is semisimple, except for the networks in Theorem~\ref{thm:classification2} (i);\\ (ii) $J^N_f$ has always a pair of complex eigenvalues with nonzero imaginary part for the networks in Theorem~\ref{thm:classification2} (vi).
-It has a pair of complex eigenvalues with nonzero imaginary part in a region of function $f$ for the networks in Theorem~\ref{thm:classification2} (v). $\Diamond$ \end{rem}
+\begin{rem} Among the three-cell networks in Table~\ref{tab:val13cell}, Tables~\ref{tab:C3L0RI1.tex}-\ref{tab:C2L3.tex} and Figure~\ref{fig:rep_min}, presented in Theorem~\ref{thm:classification}, taking a coupled cell system $f^{\mathcal{N}}$ where $f$ is generic and the corresponding Jacobian $J^{\mathcal{N}}_f$ at the origin, we have that: \\ (i) $J^{\mathcal{N}}_f$ is semisimple, except for the networks in Theorem~\ref{thm:classification2} (iii);\\ (ii) $J^{\mathcal{N}}_f$ has always a pair of conjugate complex eigenvalues with nonzero imaginary part for the networks in Theorem~\ref{thm:classification2} (vi).
+It has a pair of conjugate complex eigenvalues with nonzero imaginary part in a region of the functions $f$ for the networks in Theorem~\ref{thm:classification2} (v).
+In this work we focus on steady-state bifurcations and we do not address the cases where the eigenvalues are conjugate complex numbers.
+We point out that in those cases, Hopf bifurcation can occur. $\Diamond$ \end{rem}

-Since in this work we are restricting to steady-state bifurcations, we exclude the cases where the eigenfunctions are non-real.
-In those cases, we may study Hopf bifurcations and see how the emerging periodic orbits break the synchrony, but this study is not addressed here.
-When the cells phase-space is one-dimensional, as we are assuming, the Hopf bifurcation can only occur in the cases mentioned above, i.e., networks in Theorem~\ref{thm:classification2} (v) and (vi).
-In those cases, we expect a periodic orbit without any synchrony to appear, when the bifurcation condition is defined by the real part of $\mu$ to be zero.